BishopOdedeyi/Smote/Readme.md

 # 📒 Smotes Open Source Note-Taking & File Management

-Smart Notes is a **lightweight, secure, and extensible note-taking platform** built in PHP with MySQL.
+Smotes is a **lightweight, secure, and extensible note-taking platform** built in PHP with MySQL.
 It goes beyond simple notes: you can **attach files (PDFs, images, docs)**, organize your thoughts, and manage your information seamlessly — all in one place.

-Unlike bloated CMS solutions (like WordPress with plugins), **Smart Notes is lean and purpose-built**:
+Unlike bloated CMS solutions (like WordPress with plugins), **Smotes is lean and purpose-built**:
 - Minimalist dashboard, distraction-free.
 - Fast and optimized for small to medium-scale usage.
 - Extensible — developers can fork and integrate it into their own workflows.